kalemaria/pycurv/README.md

    ```
    sudo pythonX setup.py install
    ```
-   X=2 or 3 for python2 or 3 and try to import pysurf.
+   X=2 or 3 for python2 or 3 and try to import pycurv.

 6. To re-create the environment on another computer or after re-installation, freeze the current state of the environment packages: